whoisdsmith/BOOKMRKS-MTHRFCKR-II/AI/Image.md

 ---

-### Image-Stable Diffusion
+#### Image-Stable Diffusion

 ![](https://rentry.co/static/icons/512.png)

 [AyyMD Stable Diffuse v1.4 for Wangblows 10 (by anon)](https://rentry.org/ayymd-stable-diffustion-v1_4-guide) - When you want it to run on GNU\Linux, follow the ROCm guide. (https://rentry.org/sdamd) Prerequisites You have installed Python 3.x (min.
-3.7) https://www.python.org/downloads/windows/ A huggingface.co account (to generate and download the stable-diffusion v1.4 model) https://huggingface.co/ Acce...
+3.7) https://www.python.org/downloads/windows/ A huggingface.co account (to generate and download the stable-diffusion v1.4 model) https://huggingface.co/ Acce…

 2022-12-10T16:19:47.604Z